Close Menu

 Weight and portability

 Weight matters in this case.
 Lighter bikes are easier to lift, store, and pedal without motor assistance.
-Thanks to technology improvements (e.g., smaller batteries delivering a decent range), many are now under 25 kg.
+Thanks to technological improvements (e.g., smaller batteries that deliver a decent range), many are now under 22 kg.

 Style and design